SkafteNicki/dtu_mlops/s7_deployment/apis.md

         FastAPI will automatically do type validation using [pydantic](https://docs.pydantic.dev/), making sure users can only access your API with the correct types.
 Therefore, remember to include types in your applications!

-5. With the fundamentals in place lets configure it a bit more:
+5. With the fundamentals in place let's configure it a bit more:

     1. Lets start by changing the root function to include a bit more info.
 In particular we are also interested in returning the status code so the end user can easily read that.
 Default status codes are included in the